decorative triad

 • Participate in assessment efforts.

-• Maintain communication and frequent contact with the Office of Family Experience Staff.
+• Maintain communication and frequent contact with the Office of Student Experience staff.

 Council Member Benefits